dnt0n/tp/docs/DeveloperGuide.md

 </box>

-How the `archive` command works:
+How it works:
-1. When the user enters an `archive` command, `LogicManager` passes the user input to `AddressBookParser`.
+1. User enters `archive 1`.
-2. `AddressBookParser` creates an `ArchiveCommandParser` to parse the command arguments.
+2. `LogicManager` passes this to `AddressBookParser`.
-3. `ArchiveCommandParser` validates and parses arguments (e.g., the member index).
+3. `ArchiveCommandParser` parses the index of the member.
-4. An `ArchiveCommand` object is constructed and returned to `LogicManager`.
+4. An `ArchiveCommand` is created.
-5. Before execution, the current state of the model is **committed** to support Undo/Redo.
+5. Before modifying data, the current state of the model is saved for Undo/Redo.
-6. `ArchiveCommand` retrieves the target member and checks that the member **exists** and is **not already archived**.
+6. `ArchiveCommand` retrieves the target member from `model.getFilteredPersonList()` — internally this is a `Person` object.
-7. If validation passes, the member is **marked as archived** (soft-deleted) and the filtered list is updated accordingly.
+7. A new `Person` object is created using `withArchived(true)` and saved via `model.setPerson(...)`.
-8. The updated Treasura is **saved to storage**, and a success message is returned to the user.
+8. The archived member is removed from the active filtered list and saved to storage.
 ### AddPayment feature

 The add payment feature allows Treasura users to **record a new payment** for one or more members in a single command.